European shares depressed by earnings, luxury proves a drag

 Luxury groups Richemont and Kering were among the worst performers after Richemont warned its net profit for the year would drop by 36 percent and Kering's sales dropped by more than expected.

-British supermarket operator Tesco also fell after reporting its worst ever loss.
+British supermarket operator Tesco also slipped after reporting its worst ever loss.

-Kering was among the worst performers on the pan-European FTSEurofirst 300 index, which was down by 0.3 percent at 1,623.39 points by the middle of the trading session.
+Kering was the worst-performer on the pan-European FTSEurofirst 300 index, which was down by 0.6 percent at 1,618.76 points by the middle of the trading session.

-"I'm short on the markets here.
-There are a lot of negative factors coming together, such as the weak earnings and the ongoing worries over Greece," said Clairinvest fund manager Ion-Marc Valahu.

-Shut out of bond markets, Greece is on the verge of bankruptcy and could run out of cash in weeks unless it strikes a deal with foreign creditors to unlock further bailout aid.
+The benchmark Greek equity index also edged lower.
+Shut out of bond markets, Athens is on the verge of bankruptcy and could run out of cash in weeks unless it strikes a deal with foreign creditors to unlock further bailout aid.

-The Athens stock market rose 2.1 percent on Wednesday after the European Central Bank (ECB) raised its emergency funding cap for Greek banks to 75.5 billion euros, according to a source, but some traders remained wary about Greece.

-Among standout gainers, shares in Volvo jumped 15 percent after the company named the head of Volkswagen-owned Scania as its chief executive.
+Among standout gainers, shares in Volvo jumped more than 12 percent after the company named the head of Volkswagen-owned Scania as its chief executive.

+Heineken fell 2 percent after keeping its full-year outlook and reporting a rise in organic revenue, while Roche rose 1.3 percent after reporting a rise in quarterly revenue.

 "We are generally quite bullish on western Europe at the moment here, and have been buyers in particular of German and French equities," Sanlam Securities' head of execution trading Mark Ward said.